 Why is it essential to learn about Sensitive Periods?

 The Montessori Method of Education promotes educators and parents to comprehend the peculiar behavior and actions of the child to interpret what Period of Sensitivity they are in.

 The fundamental reason for acknowledging the Sensitive periods is to provide the child with an appropriately prepared environment tailored to their current requirements.

 These Sensitive periods can also be used as a framework to observe the child’s psychological development in order to give the child numerous possibilities to thrive.

 The Sensitive Periods are transitory in nature and assimilate multiple characteristics that may help one identify the periods of sensitivity in the child.

-Characteristics like mimicking, prolonged periods of concentration, interpretation, tantrums, attempts of mastering a skill, exaggerated reaction to minute disruptions, obsessive or compulsive behaviors often demarcate the Sensitive periods.
+Characteristics like mimicking, prolonged periods of concentration, interpretation, tantrums, attempts of mastering a skill, exaggerated reactions to minute disruptions, and obsessive or compulsive behaviors often demarcate the Sensitive periods.

-These outbursts are often a result of the child’s attempt of “working” being disrupted.
+These outbursts are often a result of the child’s attempt at “working” being disrupted.

 What are the 11 Sensitive Periods?

 The Sensitive periods are the stages of sensibility and physical attitudes.
 The periods of sensitivity are an unstoppable force of heightened interest, focus, or imputes that guide the child to specific elements in the environment.